Diastimikos/Labview_2021/README.md

 - Graphs

 ## Images Folder
-Contains screenshots of each exercise's Front Panel and Block Diagram
+Contains screenshots of each exercise's Front Panel and Block Diagram.